 Rooted in Crusaders tradition, we stand as a patriotic, self-governing entity, operating under English Law and registered with Companies House in England and Wales - No. 16091572.
-Our knightly order stands as an ecumenical organization, non-political and non-masonic, welcoming individuals of all recognized Christian denominations in the UK, transcending all barriers of disabilities or races.
+Our knightly order stands as an ecumenical organization, non-political and non-masonic, welcoming individuals of all recognized Christian denominations in the UK.

 As a distinguished order of chivalry, we adhere to a traditional hierarchical structure rooted in European chivalric customs.
 Within this noble knightly order, members are recognized and honoured for their outstanding service and achievements through a well-defined system of ranks and decorations.